chinhung/demoshop/README.md

 ### Aspect-Oriented Programming

 Aspect-Oriented Programming is implemented with Decorator Pattern.
-For example, one could simply decorate any `ActionService` with `decoratorWithActionValidator` to add validation functionality to a particular `Action`.
+For example, one could simply decorate any `ActionService` with `decoratorWithActionValidator` to add validation functionality to a particular action.

 ### Encapsulate the Dependencies on the 3rd-party Libraries and Framework